Skip to content Skip to footer

 Kosovo Passes Landmark Renewable Energy Law

-The scope of this law encompasses the formulation of energy policies and the development of a regulatory framework aimed at promoting the use of Renewable Energy Sources within the Republic of Kosovo.
+The scope of this law encompasses the formulation of energy policies and the development of a regulatory framework aimed at promoting the use of Renewable Energy Sources within Kosovo.
 This includes the promotion of competitive, efficient, and transparent Support Schemes.

 This law will bring numerous benefits to the private sector through new concepts of consumer involvement in the energy sector and by establishing procedures that must be conducted competitively.
 In this way, all enterprises are treated equally, benefiting from their competition, which leads to lower prices and affordable costs for citizens.